The Semitic language group includes: The meaning of Semitic languages in the linguistic encyclopedic dictionary. Living Semitic languages

 kātibכּוֹתֵב kotevwriting

-maktūbכָּתוּב katuvwritten
+maktubכָּתוּב katuvwritten

 kitābכְּתָב ktavletter (and other meanings)

-’Aktabaהִכְתִּיב hixtivforced to write, dictated
+'aktabaהִכְתִּיב hixtivforced me to write, dictated

 takātabaהִתְכַּתֵּב hitkattevcorresponded

-The plural of names can also be formed (and in Arabic - even without the end of the number): in Arabic ra's- in Hebrew רֹאשׁ - `head`; in Arabic ru'ūs- in Hebrew רָאשִׁים - `head`.
-In Arabic, the ending of the dual number has been preserved, in Hebrew - only in some groups of names: in Arabic yawmāni, indirect case yawmayni- in Hebrew yomayim`two days`.
-There are two grammatical genders: masculine and feminine, the typical ending of the latter is t, and in the form -at it can disappear and be restored in certain cases: in Arabic malika (t+ case ending) - in Hebrew malka, in coupled state (see below) malkat- `queen`,` queen`.
+It can also form plural names (and in Arabic - even without ending the number): in Arabic ra's- in Hebrew רֹאשׁ - `head`; in Arabic ru'ūs- in Hebrew רָאשִׁים - `heads`.
+In Arabic, the ending of the dual number has been preserved, in Hebrew - only in some groups of names: in Arabic yawmani, oblique case yawmayni- in Hebrew yomayim`two days`.
+There are two grammatical genders: masculine and feminine, the typical ending of the latter is t, and in the form -at it may fall off and be restored in certain cases: in Arabic malika (t + case ending) - in Hebrew malka, in paired state (see below) malkat- `queen`, `queen`.
 Some Semitic languages have a definite article (member) written together: in Arabic al-, in Hebrew -הָ or -הַ, -הֶ.

 KEE, volume: 7.